-Background: Thyroid disorders are the most common endocrine ailments encountered in clinical practice.
+Background: Thyroid disorders are commonly encountered endocrine ailments in clinical practice.

-Study Design: Cross-sectional analytical study.
+Study Design: Cross-sectional retrospective study.

 Results: Out of 2856 patients, 81.9% were females and 18.1% were males.
 The mean age of the participants was 38.12 ± 14.51 years and the median was 35(13-96).
 Overall, 1951 (68.3%) of the subjects were euthyroid, 343(12.0%) had subclinical hyperthyroidism, 200 (7.0%) had subclinical hypothyroidism, 192(6.7%) had overt hyperthyroidism and 168 (5.9%) had overt hypothyroidism.
 Females have a significantly high percentage of thyroid disorders as compared to males(χ2 =0.976 p =0.027).
 The major age group 798(27.9 %) tested for thyroid dysfunction suspicion was 24 to 33 years followed by 34-43 (22.9%).